 Once modified, all related NSX-T objects started to work again.
 I was able to add in a new T0 –

 To summarize, the URL of any type of NSX Manager (V or T) must conform with the certificate’s SAN content to ensure the hostname explicitly matches.
-If it does not, you will see issues like the above.
+In theory, you could utilize whatever URL matches your SAN or certificate values.
+Just note that if it is not found, VCD will reject it.

 Looking Forward and Preparing for vCenter Changes